luyadev/luya/envs/dev/README.md

 1. Open `dev` folder in your Terminal.
 2. Install Dependencies `composer install`
 3. Initialize submodules: `git submodule init`
 3b.
-Update the head for your submodules: `git submodule update`
+Update the head for your submodules: `git submodule update --init`
 4. Rename `env.php.dist` to `env.php` and modify your *Database connection component* to match your local env settings.
 5. Change to the *public_html* folder with `cd public_html`
 6. Execute `php index.php migrate`, then import files into database `php index.php import` and afterwards execute the setup command `php index.php admin/setup`.